appellation/cassette/README.md

 }
 ```

+4. Store playlists.
 The client has a `playlists` property which will stay empty unless you manually fill it from your playlist extension.
+You can do this however you want, but the basic idea is that you store the playlist on creation and remove it once the playlist is destroyed.

 ## Playlist reference